cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 but they are typically from a few to a few hundred megabytes.
 Having separate logical partitions in a table allows the compute resources to process the partitions independently of each other in parallel.
 This massively parallel processing capability is a large part of what makes cloud data warehouses scalable.
-When designing your tables, you can often set partitioning strategies or clustering keys for the table.
+When designing your tables, you can often set partitioning strategies or clustering keys[^1] for the table.
 This tells the cloud data warehouse to store rows with similar values for those keys within the same partitions.
 A well-partitioned table can enable queries to only read from the partitions that it needs, and ignore the rest.